-- After real GDP had grown an average of 2.8% between 2017 and 2019, in 2020 it will contract around 8% driven by the lockdown needed to fight the Covid-19 pandemic.
+- After an expansion that averaged 2.8% between 2017 and 2019, in 2020 GDP will contract around 12% driven by the lockdown and further restrictions needed to fight the Covid-19 pandemic.
 Contraction should be mainly concentrated in Q2, but the rebound should be less impressive than expected at the beginning of the pandemic.
-After that, the economy is expected to recover, pushing growth to around 6% in 2021 mostly due to base effects. - Given the nature of the shock, the scenario is subject to a high degree of uncertainty, linked to uncertainty about the pandemic evolution, the effectiveness of stimulus package and the possibility of a second wave of infections.
+After that, the economy is expected to recover, pushing growth to around 8% in 2021 mostly due to base effects. - Given the nature of the shock, the scenario is subject to a high degree of uncertainty, linked to doubt about the pandemic evolution, the effectiveness of stimulus package and the possibility of more waves of infections.
 In an adverse scenario, output may decline around 17%.